 |new Microsoft Edge||Yes||developer.microsoft.com/microsoft-edge/extensions|

-Many of the tutorials of the sites use browser-specific APIs that may not match the browser for which you develop.
+Many of the tutorials of the sites use browser-specific APIs that might not match the browser for which you develop.
 In most cases, a Chromium extension works as-is in different Chromium browsers and the APIs work as expected.
-Only some less common APIs may be strictly browser-specific.
+Some less-common APIs might be browser-specific.
 For links to the tutorials, navigate to See also.

-If your goal is to publish your extension in the extensions store for each browser, it must be modified for each version to target and run in each distinct browser environment.
-For example, Safari extensions may use both web and native code to communicate with counterpart native applications.
+If your goal is to publish your extension in the extensions store for each browser, your extension must be modified for each version to target and run in each distinct browser environment.
+For example, Safari extensions can use both web and native code to communicate with counterpart native applications.
 The last four browsers in the previous table use the same code package, and minimizes the requirement to maintain parallel versions.
 These browsers are based on the Chromium open-source project.